 Some types of library materials and services will not be available at the College Libraries.
 In the case where services or materials are not available, patrons will be directed to the appropriate resource, and library personnel will assist, where possible, in acquiring access.

-The collection will include all forms of print and non-print materials.
+The Library’s physical collection will include all forms of print and non-print materials, with a focus on monographs, films and other media, and periodicals:

 The Pruitt Campus Library is a cooperative library with IRSC and St. Lucie County Library System.
 IRSC information resources are added to the SLW Library collection to reflect the Pruitt Campus curriculum needs.
 All efforts are made to avoid duplication of resources and to enhance the needs of the clientele the library serves.